jpsl1/End-to-End-Data-Analytics-Portfolio/README.md

 # End-to-End Data Analytics Portfolio

 A two-phase data analytics project demonstrating end-to-end analytical workflows, including data quality assessment, feature engineering, statistical modelling, independent validation, and structured documentation.
 The project applies a consistent analytical framework across datasets of varying size and complexity, illustrating how data structure, quality, and scale influence analytical outcomes and decision reliability.
-The datasets are publicly available and are used to simulate common challenges encountered in real-world data analysis, such as missing values, skewed distributions, and dependency on individual variables.
+The datasets are publicly available and contain common challenges encountered in real-world data analysis, such as missing values, skewed distributions, and dependency on individual variables.

 ---